Contour tools

 Converting composite shapes

 Right-click on a feature which uses a composite shape, and choose Convert to rounded rectangle to change the type of shape.
-If the composite shape was a set of circles and rectangles making up a rounded rectangle, then resulting RoundRect shape should have the same dimensions.
-If not, then you may need to edit the shape properties.
+If the composite shape was a collection of circles and rectangles making up a rounded rectangle, then resulting RoundRect shape should have the same dimensions.
+If not, then you may need to edit the shape properties to achieve the desired result.
 When converting, the user may choose between converting for all features which use the shape, or only for the selected feature.

 Crop